arch7tect/emf-git/README.md

     Assert.assertEquals(content, new String(data));
 }
 ```
+# Concurency/locking
+Where are 3 types of transactions:
+* READ - works with the version of the database that was current at the time the transaction was created;
+  commit is prohibited
+* WRITE (default) - before starting, it waits for the completion of transactions with type EXCLUSIVE;
+  run competitively, so errors may occur when the GIT database changes;
+  To eliminate such errors, you need to use the Database.inTransaction (...) function, which,
+  when an error occurs, tries to repeat the action
+* EXCLUSIVE - before starting, it waits for the completion of transactions with types EXCLUSIVE & WRITE;
+  after start, transactions with EXCLUSIVE and WRITE types are waiting for its completion;
+  inprocess locking mechanisms are used,
+  so external programs working with the same database may conflict with this transaction;
+  for reliability, you must use the Database.inTransaction(...) mechanism

 # Libraries used
 * the gorgeous library https://github.com/beijunyi/ParallelGit
   has been included with minor modifications (uri format in particular)